lamini-ai/lamini-ai.github.io/docs/API/completions.md

 The response will contain an answer to the provided question.

-- Success Status Code: 200
-- Body (JSON):
+Body (JSON):

 - Output will be formatted as specified by the `output_type` argument passed in above.

 ```json
 {